Why does my child need a Frenectomy?

 How is a frenectomy performed?

-As mentioned before, frenectomies are simple procedures that can be performed right in your pediatric dentist’s office, in about 15 minutes.
+As mentioned before, frenectomies are simple procedures that can be performed right in your favorite South Bay pediatric dentistry in about 15 minutes.

 Previously, frenectomies were done using a scalpel blade to remove the tissue to correct the lip or tongue tie.